 You like crumbs?

-Or getting rid of ice and eliminating the protection of our borders seems like a pretty dumb idea.
+So I think that's revealing or getting rid of ICE and eliminating the protection of our borders seems like a pretty dumb idea.

 Then you got the hard left taking over as, you know, any chance you hear them, it's kind of scary.

-Now, this guy thinks he's gonna be the president of the United States.
+This guy thinks he's going to be the president of the United States.

 He does believe it.